-Saint Albans, West Virginia (WV), a community on the Kanawha River in northern Kanawha County, was platted in 1816 near the location of Fort Tackett, built in 1786.
-It was first known as “Philippi” and named after settler Philip Thompson, and was renamed Coalsmouth, as it had developed at the mouth of Coal River.
-In 1868 it was incorporated as “Kanawha City,” though in 1871 its name was changed to Saint Albans, as suggested by a Mr. Parsons, a member of the town council who intended to honor his hometown of Saint Albans, Vermont.
+Saint Albans, WV (West Virginia), a community on the Kanawha River in northern Kanawha County, was platted in 1816 near the location of Fort Tackett, which was built in 1786.
+It was first known as "Philippi" and named after settler Philip Thompson, and was renamed Coalsmouth, as it had developed at the mouth of Coal River.
+In 1868 it was incorporated as "Kanawha City," though in 1871 its name was changed to Saint Albans, as suggested by a Mr. Parsons, a member of the town council who intended to honor his hometown of Saint Albans, Vermont.

 Lodging near Saint Albans, West Virginia